-Celebrate International Museum Day with our newest exhibit–Crocs: Ancient Predators in a Modern World.
-Learn more about the wildest members of the Gator Nation from Florida Museum Herpetology and Vertebrate Paleontology scientists through hands-on activities.
+See our current featured exhibit–Crocs: Ancient Predators in a Modern World before it leaves on Jan.
+5, 2020.
+Learn more about the wildest members of the Gator Nation.

 Crocs: Ancient Predators in a Modern World